nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Fridge**: A personalised storage place that contains ingredients that a user has
+* **Fridge**: A personalised storage that contains all the ingredients that a user has
-* **Recipe**: A set of cooking instructions that describes how to prepare a healthy meal
+* **Recipe**: A set of cooking instructions that describes how to prepare a healthy meal and ingredients required
+* **Ingredient**: Foods that can be used to prepare a particular healthy dish according to a recipe
-* **Calorie tracker**: A counter which keeps tracks of the calorie intake of a user based on the meals consumed
+* **Consumption**: A counter which calculates and displays the calorie intake of a user based on the recipes consumed
-* **Ingredient**: Any of the foods that are combined to make a particular healthy dish according to a recipe
-* **Command**: A directive for the app to perform specific tasks, ie add, delete and search

 --------------------------------------------------------------------------------------------------------------------